 I expect to earn my PhD from the Department of Philosophy at the University of California Santa Barbara by August 2019.
 I am a Moral Theorist – conducting research at the intersection of Metaethics, Normative Ethics, Moral Psychology, and Applied Ethics.
 I also conduct research on marginalization in the profession of philosophy as the Co-Director of the Demographics in Philosophy Project

-To learn more about my philosophical work, visit this Research page.
+To learn more about my work, visit my Project page.

 View my job application materials on the Job Docs page.